MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 -   For every 10 million items in the farm, there must be at least 2 GB of space on the volume where the DPM folder is located.
 This space is required for catalog generation.
 To enable you to use DPM to perform a specific recovery of items \(site collections, sites, lists, document libraries, folders, individual documents, and list items\), catalog generation creates a list of URLs contained within each content database.
 You can view the list of URLs in the recoverable items pane in the Recovery task area of the DPM Administrator Console.

--   In the SharePoint farm, if you have SQL Server databases that are configured with SQL Server aliases, install the SQL Server client components on the front\-end Web server that DPM will protect.
+-   In the SharePoint farm, if you've SQL Server databases that are configured with SQL Server aliases, install the SQL Server client components on the front\-end Web server that DPM will protect.

 -   Protecting application store items isn't supported with SharePoint 2013.